-- 1. An optometrist or ophthalmologist for a medical eye exam - 2.
-A teacher of the visually impaired, orientation and mobility specialist, or low vision specialist for a functional vision assessment - 3.
-An audiologist for an audiological evaluation - 4.
-A teacher of the deaf or hard-of-hearing, speech and language pathologist, or audiologist for a functional hearing assessment:
+- 1. Medical eye exam: optometrist or ophthalmologist - 2.
+Functional vision assessment: teacher of the visually impaired, orientation and mobility specialist, or low vision specialist - 3.
+Audiological evaluation: audiologist - 4.
+Functional auditory observation: teacher of the deaf or hard-of-hearing, speech and language pathologist, or audiologist